 About the Site

-Thanks for stopping by my website, which documents and explores the meaning of the many Lourdes grotto replicas built in the United States and Canada.
+Thanks for stopping by my website, which documents and explores the meaning and artistic beauty of the many Lourdes grotto replicas built in the United States and Canada.

 My background is as a garden historian who’s published books on the history of Iowa gardens and Midwestern Japanese gardens.
 My research centers on historical photos and postcard images of gardens, which I find beautiful and fascinating.